davea42/libdwarf-code/README.md

 Mentioning some that might not be automatically in your base OS release.
 Restricting attention here to just building libdwarf and dwarfdump.

+Nothing in the project requires or references elf.h, libelf.h, or libelf as of 29 June 2023, version 0.7.1.

 If the objects you work with do not have section content compressed